-In the (3) post-teaching phase as the third 10-minute interval the subject as well as the actors were given a short questionnaire, which contained items to collect demographic information as well as items about the previously given lesson on teaching quality.
+In the (3) post-teaching phase as the third 10-minute interval the subject as well as the actors were given a short questionnaire on demographics and teaching quality of the lesson.
 The completion of the questionnaire took approximately 10 minutes.
 The majority of subjects completed the questionnaire in a seated position.

-The fourth 10-minute interval of interest was the (4) interview phase in which the subject watched the pre-corded video of the lesson.
-The experimenter stopped the video at the nine disruptions when they appeared to ask several questions that were identical for each disruption in a fixed order.
+The fourth 10-minute interval of interest was the (4) interview phase in which the subjects watched the pre-recorded video of the lesson.
+The experimenter stopped the video each time one of the nine events happened and asked several questions.
 First, the subject was asked to describe the disruption, then to evaluate (11-point rating scale) and justify the disruptiveness of each disruption.
 Next, the subject was asked to describe and justify the reaction.
 The experimenter then asked the subject to evaluate (11-point rating scale) and justify the confidence the subject had in dealing with the disruption.
-Statements about the evaluation of the disruptiveness and the confidence were quantified.
-For this purpose, subjects determined their individual value on a rating scale from 0 (not disturbing / not confident) to 10 (disturbing / confident).
-The interview lasted on average 45-60 minutes.
-The subjects’ position in this phase was seated and calm during the interview.
+The interview lasted 45-60 minutes on average.
+The subjects’ position in this phase was seated during the interview.

 The fifth interval was the (5) end phase in which the subject answered a second questionnaire mainly seated and in a calm position.
 The completion of the questionnaire lasted approximately 10-15 minutes.
-After completing the questionnaire, the Fitbit watch was removed and the subject was dismissed.

 ## Data analysis